A Sermon on Romans 1:18Read more

 The wrath of God explained in Romans 1:18 is aimed at everyone who continues in sin.
-Dr. Martyn Lloyd- Jones outlines two key descriptions of sin from this verse, ungodliness and unrighteousness.
-We should be careful that they are always associated in this order and never mentioned apart from one another.
-Ungodliness convicts all humans of sin because it shows how far we fall from the measure of God.
-Unrighteousness furthers guilt, showing how even in our relationship with God and others, we have failed immensely and stand condemned.
-Paul warns that we will one day be judged on our response and relationship with God.
-The social gospel has no answer to God's wrath.
-Nothing apart from Christ can reconcile sinners to God.
-Only hell awaits those who continue in transgressions, broken in their relationship and awaiting His punishment.
-Yet, because of Jesus Christ, there is hope for all who surrender and repent of sin.
+In this sermon titled “Ungodliness,” Dr. Martyn Lloyd- Jones outlines two key descriptions of sin from this verse: ungodliness and unrighteousness.
+One should be careful that these descriptions are always associated in this order and never mentioned apart.
+Ungodliness convicts all humans of sin because it shows how far they fall from the measure of God.
+Unrighteousness furthers guilt, showing how even in relationship with God and others, all have failed immensely and stand condemned.
+Paul warns that all will one day be judged on their response and relationship with God.
+The social gospel has no answer to God’s wrath and nothing apart from Christ can reconcile sinners to God.
+Only hell awaits those who continue in transgressions, broken in their relationship with God, and awaiting His punishment.
+Yet because of Jesus Christ, there is hope for all who surrender and repent of sin.

 About Dr. Martyn Lloyd-Jones